-The project partners of Horizon 2020 project POWER4BIO met for their first Cross-Visit in Hungary from 25th to 26th of September.
+The project partners of the Horizon 2020 project POWER4BIO met for their first Cross-Visit in Hungary from the 25th to 26th of September.
 More than 50 experts, such as Hungarian stakeholders and representatives of the 10 partner regions, participated in the event organised by Bay Zoltán Nonprofit Ltd., representative of the region Southern Great Plain.

 The first day started off with a workshop where participants had to imagine and describe a bioeconomy world of the future and afterwards discuss it regarding research, society, politics and economy.
 In the afternoon they visited the company Pilze-Nagy Ltd. in Kecskemét.
 This good practice example demonstrated how biomass can be used for the cultivation of mushrooms and in biogas plants.
 At the end of the day the project partners came together for a networking event in Lajosmizse.